SCOTT PELLEY appeared to need a

 the lid off a carefully-crafted public image, yet due to obstacles such

-as this latest example of the Tennessean's newsroom culture of
+as this latest example of the Tennessean's newsroom

 laziness, hypocrisy and enabling (all of which apparently passes muster